akiehl2000/DSCI445Project/README.md

 # Fantasy Football Rankings Projections Using Advanced Metrics

-Zach Brazil, Richard Charles, Adam Kiehl
+This is a final project for DSCI 445 (machine learning) by Zach Brazil, Richard Charles, and Adam Kiehl.
+The focus of the project was to use NFL data to inform fantasy football draft valuations.

 ## Directories